High Speed 2 Phase Two: Manchester Airport (phase 2b)

 A station is planned to serve Manchester Airport on the southern boundary of Manchester.
 It will be located next to Junction 5 of the M56 motorway on the northern side of the airport and approximately 1.5 mi north-west of Manchester Airport railway station.
 The two stations are not connected.
 An airport station was recommended by local authorities during the consultation stage.
 The government agreed in January 2013 for an airport station but agreed only on the basis that private investment was involved, such as funding from the Manchester Airports Group to build the station.
 The average journey from London Euston to Manchester Airport would be 59 minutes.

+Manchester Airport High Speed station was a planned HS2 through-station serving Manchester Airport.
+It was recommended in 2013 by local authorities, during the consultation stage.
+Construction was dependent on part-funding by investment from the majority publicly owned Manchester Airports Group.

+The proposed site was located on the northwestern side of the airport, to the west of the M56 motorway, at junction 5, and approximately 1.5 mi northwest of the existing Manchester Airport railway station.
+A sub-surface station was planned, approximately 8.5 m below ground level, consisting of two central 415 m platforms, a pair of through-tracks for trains to pass through the station without stopping, a street-level passenger concourse, and a main entrance on the eastern side, facing the airport.

+Proposals did not detail passenger interchange methods; various options were being considered to integrate the new station with existing transport networks, including extending the Manchester Metrolink airport tram line to connect the HS2 station with the existing airport railway station.

+If the station had been built, it is estimated that the average journey time from London Euston to Manchester Airport would have been 59 minutes.